By Tim Poskitt

 Moneysoft helps Australians to manage their cash flow and net worth, to take control of their financial wellbeing.
 Traditionally, financial advisors collected paper-based information and statements from their clients to understand cash flow and manually draft budgets.
 But because this information was static, it was prone to being inaccurate or incomplete.
 Moneysoft knew it was critical to go beyond the static nature of household finances and gain real-time information about income, expenses, and progress towards goals.
 As such, the company onboarded user-permissioned financial data aggregation technology to collect real-time data that can be leveraged by financial advisors and superannuation funds to help Australians budget, save, and invest.

 Reckon is an Australian software company that provides easy to use, affordable accounting and payroll software for small- to medium-sized businesses.
 The company’s unique Reckon One accounting software offers a cashbook style ledger, automated bank data entry, payroll, and other features that businesses can turn on or off as needed.
-On a mission to create a brave new connected economy, Reckon uses user-permissioned financial data aggregation technology to create data feeds between financial institutions based in Australia, New Zealand, and globally.
+On a mission to create a brave new connected economy, Reckon uses direct bank feeds, as well as user-permissioned financial data aggregation technology to create data feeds between financial institutions based in Australia, New Zealand, and globally.
 By doing so, Reckon is able to pull date into one place, automatically – avoiding the need to work one-on-one with every single institution and manually pull data.

 Uno combines the power of technology to help customers find, apply for and monitor home loans across quality lenders, with a team of home loan specialists who negotiate with lenders and help them navigate the home loan process.
 Uno’s mission is to have the world’s happiest home loan customers who never pay more than they have to on their home loans.
 Financial data aggregation and pulling critical information together to give everyday Australians the decision-making power they need, is at the heart of what Uno does and has enabled the company to experience impressive traction.